JuliaTBarros/JuliaTBarros/README.md

  **• 🎮 Amateur Game Developer:** Currently learning the essentials of game developement in Unity Editor

  **• 🌟 Agile Practices:** Proficient in Kanban, Lean, and DSDM methodologies.

- **• 🌞 From Recife:** A vibrant city that's always inspiring me to create.

   **• 🌎 Native English Speaker:** Fluent in American English.